 How are nature patch locations selected?

-The locations chosen to become Nature Patches are underused areas of developed parks that are not programmed, are challenging to maintain, or are better suited to natural uses.
-Alberta Park is the first to have a Nature Parch, with planning now underway for Hazeltine Park, and Gabriel Park.
-Portland Parks & Recreation will be improving parks with Nature Patches across the city, with a focus on neighborhoods with less access to greenspaces.
+The locations chosen to become nature patches are underused areas of developed parks that are not programmed, are challenging to maintain, or are better suited to natural uses.
+Alberta, Hazeltine, and Gabriel Parks are the first to have nature patches, with planning now underway for Lents Park.
+Portland Parks & Recreation will be improving parks with nature patches across the city, with a focus on neighborhoods with less access to greenspaces.

 Where's the next nature patch going to be?

-Ten initial park locations were selected as a 5-year pilot project: Alberta, Gabriel, Hazeltine, Lents, Cathedral, Irving, Custer, Columbia, East Holiday, and Overlook Parks are being considered as part of the pilot project.
-Some if these locations may change during the project as we learn how best to develop the natural spaces.
+Ten initial park locations were selected as a 5-year pilot project: Alberta, Gabriel, Hazeltine, Lents, Cathedral, Irving, Custer, Columbia, Midland, and Overlook Parks are being considered as part of the pilot project.
+Some of these locations may change during the project as we learn how best to develop the natural spaces.
 Smaller projects may happen in tandem with the ten major pilots through unique funding collaborations.

 What are the goals of the program?

-Nature Patches are part of the larger Ecologically Sustainable Landscapes Program.
-The program focuses on improving the natural and ecological functions of park spaces while expand local access to nature for all Portlanders.
+Nature patches are part of the larger Ecologically Sustainable Landscapes Program.
+The program focuses on improving the natural and ecological functions of park spaces while expanding local access to nature for all Portlanders.
 The goals of the program include:

 - Provide spaces for people to explore, play, and interact with nature